Suicide Hotline Manager

 I can't go into any specifics because of confidentially.
 The people with the reasons that would sound the most ridiculous were the people who were the most severely ill.
 A small slight or disappointment can appear to a schizophrenic or person with a personality disorder as a really traumatic event.
 When you hear how upset someone is about something that you, as a stranger, can guess happened very differently or didn't happen at all, it's honestly just really sad that this person suffers from such intense delusions that cause him or her so much pain.

-Do you think it's ok for NFL refs to play fantasy football?From what we have noticed at our hotline, volume does not increase, but people do talk about it.
+Which cuddly-seeming animals are actually dangerous to be around?From what we have noticed at our hotline, volume does not increase, but people do talk about it.
 It seems that hearing about suicide does not suddenly get people thinking about suicide for the first time.
 It does give them a focus, though, for what they have been going through and it can be a great starting point for a seemingly impossible conversation to have.
 The same goes for natural disasters and other high profile tragedies.
 Callers don't for the first time realize that the world is a difficult and overwhelming place for them.
 It gives them a concrete place to begin an overwhelming train of thought.

 Different hotlines have different policies.
 There are some that will trace the caller and intercede even if the caller doesn't want that.
 Other hotlines are completely anonymous and will only send help if specifically requested by the caller.
 This information is available on the hotlines' websites.
 One thing to consider is that if you call an anonymous hotline but then provide information on your intentions and locations, there is a legal obligation to report it to the police.